apache/rya/extras/rya.manual/src/site/markdown/loaddata.md

 all files should have the same RDF format.

 Once the data is loaded, it is actually a good practice to compact your tables.
-You can do this by opening the accumulo shell shell and running the compact command on the generated tables.
-Remember the generated tables will be prefixed by the rdf.tablePrefix property you assigned above.
+You can do this by opening the accumulo shell and running the compact command on the generated tables.
+Remember the generated tables will be prefixed by the `rdf.tablePrefix` property you assigned above.
-The default tablePrefix is `rts`.
+The default tablePrefix is `rya_`.

 Here is a sample Accumulo Shell command:

 ```